 18) Supplemented Probiotics Don’t Remain In The Body

-It is interesting to note that no study has shown supplemented probiotic strains remain in the body for more than two weeks.
-At the National University of Signapore, Mah et al. infants were given probiotic supplements for the first 6 months of her life.
+It is interesting to note that no study has shown that supplemented probiotic strains remain in the body for more than two weeks.
+At the National University of Singapore, Mah et al. infants were given probiotic supplements for the first 6 months of their life.
 During these 6 months of supplementation, the supplemented probiotic strains were present in the infants’ feces.
 However, within weeks of stopping the supplementation, the probiotic strains were no longer found in the feces.

-These results of this study and the results of other research suggest that supplemented probiotics assist the our native probiotic strains.
-The foreign probiotic strains form a beachhead for our own native probiotics, and allow our probiotics to proliferate.
-This situation is analogous to a foreign arming invading a country, fighting one “evil” faction, and allowing another “good” faction time to proliferate.
+The results of this study and the results of other research suggest that supplemented probiotics assist our native probiotic strains.
+The foreign probiotic strains form a beachhead for our native probiotics and allow our probiotics to proliferate.
+This situation is analogous to a foreign arm invading a country, fighting one “evil” faction, and allowing another “good” faction time to proliferate.

 19) Vaginal Birth Is Our First Dose of Probiotics

 It’s no secret that a healthy, loving mother is key to a healthy child.
 And a healthy mother will have a vagina lined with probiotics to fend off invaders.
-What isn’t well known, is that when a baby experiences a vaginal birth, the baby gets it first dose of probiotics.
-In fact, 60% of vaginal births will give infants their first probiotic inoculation of Bifidus Infantis.
-However, only 1% of cesarean section births will give infants B. Infantis innoculation, according to “Probiotics” by Casey Adams.
+What isn’t well known, is that when a baby experiences a vaginal birth, the baby gets its first dose of probiotics.
+60% of vaginal births will give infants their first probiotic inoculation of Bifidus Infantis.
+However, only 1% of cesarean section births will give infants B. Infantis inoculation, according to “Probiotics” by Casey Adams.

-After getting a dose of probiotics from vaginal birth, consumption of breast milk gives more probiotic inoculation.
-In fact, mother’s colostrum has up to 40% probiotic content.
+After getting a dose of probiotics from a vaginal birth, the consumption of breast milk gives more probiotic inoculation.
+Mother’s colostrum has up to 40% probiotic content.

 20) Probiotics Are Good For Infants